SPECTRA: Spectral Domain-Aware Graph Generation for Imbalanced Molecular Property Regression: Related Work

-Our SPECTRA method introduces a spectral-domain augmentation strategy that explicitly targets underrepresented regions of the label space while preserving global graph structure and chemical validity.
+\paragraph{\textbf{Novelty of SPECTRA}} Our method introduces a spectral-based generative strategy that explicitly targets underrepresented regions of the label space while preserving global graph structure and chemical validity.
 Unlike many existing approaches that rely on pseudo-labeling or sacrifice accuracy in well-represented regions, SPECTRA generates new, chemically coherent samples where data are sparse, mitigating imbalance without degrading overall performance.
-By combining spectral alignment with rare-target–aware sampling and validity-preserving reconstruction, it enables interpretable molecule generation and improves regression accuracy in rare but scientifically critical regimes.
+By combining spectral alignment with rare-target–aware sampling and validity reconstruction, it enables computationally-efficient interpretable molecule generation and improves prediction in rare but scientifically critical regimes.